 The trucks, which are fully electric, are fitted with an electric powertrain, and energy is converted to electricity from hydrogen gas in fuel cells on board the vehicles.
 The fuel cell-powered truck also has a battery for moments when extra power is needed, and when the vehicle needs to recuperate electric power from brake energy.

-This technology is interesting when battery electric vehicles are constrained by technical or operational circumstances such as payload, range or space on chassis.
+This technology is interesting when battery electric vehicles are constrained by technical or operational circumstances such as payload, range or chassis space.